joemoose/psiops/docs/playing.md

 !!! note

-	If you spend momentum to change an action check, that roll can't, in turn, generate momentum.
+	If you spend momentum to change an action roll, that roll can't, in turn, generate momentum.

 As you gain momentum, points accumulate until you spend them.
 See the following section.
 Unspent points carry over across multiple game sessions until your current mission is completed.